kggera/pull-from-phe-fingertips/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Credits
+This code is only made possible by PHE Fingertips and their fingertips_py package (the documentation for which can be found here: https://fingertips-py.readthedocs.io/en/latest/#indices-and-tables).

 ## Questions
 If you have any questions, please contact kieren.gera@nhs.net